vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 </pre>
 </div>

-The query matches 8,160 documents, notice that for attribute search, matching can also include white space, or generally puncation characters which are removed and not searchable when using `match:text` with fields that have `index`.
+The query matches 8,160 documents, notice that for `match: word`, matching can also include white space, or generally puncation characters which are removed and not searchable when using `match:text` with string fields that have `index`.

 <div class="pre-parent">
   <button class="d-icon d-duplicate pre-copy-button" onclick="copyPreContent(this)"></button>